-In order to remain in good academic standing at the university and be granted a diploma, you must maintain a cumulative average of at least 2.0 (“C”).
+In order to remain in good academic standing and be granted a diploma from the university, you must maintain a cumulative average of at least 2.0 (“C”).
 Professional curricula and some major programs have additional and/or higher academic standards which the student must meet at specific intervals.

 Log on to WestConnduit.wcsu.edu to access your midsemester grades.
 If you receive a midsemester grade of “D,” “F,” or ”INC,” consider this report a warning that you may be placed on academic probation.
 Any grade of “D” or “F” during the semester also constitutes an academic warning and may result in academic probation.

 Academic probation letters from the dean are sent at the end of the semester to each first semester freshman with a grade-point average below 1.7 and to all other students with averages below 2.0.
-If you are placed on probation, you must meet with your academic adviser to review your program requirements, course selections, credit loads, and other pertinent information.
+If placed on probation, you must meet with your academic adviser to review your program requirements, course selections, credit loads and other pertinent information.